jordysabimana/AStarPortfolio3/README.md

+# AStarPortfolio3

-# AStarPortfolio3 is an implementation of the A* Algorithm, written in JavaFX.
+This software is an implementation of the A* Algorithm, written in JavaFX.

 The application is used to find of the shortest path from a start to an end vertex